How to critique

 • The third part is for “smaller issues” where you can bullet point things from ambiguities, to estimation issues, to pointers to other work.

-• It's useful to authors when you can point to literature they have not read, if relevant.
+• Literature: It’s useful to authors when you can point to literature they have not read, if relevant.
+Avoid self-citation.

-• It's useful to authors to know what to cut: reviews tend to worry about length but still ask for more.
+• Where to cut: It’s useful to authors to know what to cut: reviews tend to worry about length but still ask for more.
+It’s OK to say that this should be reformulated as a short paper if there is a lot of flab.

-• Your tone should be such that you would not feel embarrassed if someday your review gets into the public domain by mistake.
+• Tone: Your tone should be such that you would not feel embarrassed if some day your review gets into the public domain by mistake.

-• Don't ask the authors to ask and answer a different question; respond to the paper you have been sent.
+• Question switching: Don’t ask the authors to ask and answer a different question; respond to the paper you have been sent.

 • Be generous: share references if they are missing but don’t assume that researchers intentionally ignored the work of others (or your work!); raise ethical issues if you see them but don’t assume researchers acted without ethical concern; ask for multiple comparisons corrections but don’t assume deliberately misleading reporting.